-I have an academic background in Social Anthropology (BA from Goldsmiths) as well as a masters in Contemporary Art Practice (Public Sphere specialism with Distinction) from the Royal College of Art.
+I have an academic background in Social Anthropology and Media (BA Goldsmiths University), as well as a Master’s degree in Contemporary Art Practice: Public Sphere (MA Royal College of Art).

 ........